 The result?
 Utilities had no real-time knowledge of your specific peak usage times.
 And, as a consumer, you had no reason to care as long as your electricity kept flowing.

 Then, deregulation and smart meters appeared on the scene and things got more interesting.

-The mass rollout of smart meters allows electricity providers to offer a much wider variety of plans, all based on your usage patterns and habits.
-By having near real-time knowledge of your electricity usage, providers can offer cheaper (or free) electricity at certain times, flat fee electricity plans, prepaid electricity plans, and usage driven tiered rate plans.
+The mass rollout of smart meters allows electricity providers to offer a much wider variety of plans.
+These are plans based on your usage patterns and habits.
+By having near real-time knowledge of your electricity usage, providers can offer free electricity at certain times, flat fee electricity plans, prepaid electricity plans, and usage driven tiered rate plans.